Lune Aqueduct, Lancaster

 The Lune Aqueduct is one of the Seven Wonders of the Waterways, a masterpiece of civil engineering.
 202 metres (664 feet) long, it carries the Lancaster Canal 16 metres (53 feet) above the River Lune.

-Children will carry out habitat sampling to identify creatures and plant species found in the nature park.
+Learn about the six different canal and river habitats and the wildlife that lives there on a self-guided animal trail.
+Carry out habitat sampling to identify creatures and plant species found in the nature park.

 Use the following resources to support learning on your trip and back in the classroom: